If You Don’t Measure It, You Can’t Improve It

 - Heating/AC Repair

 Call tracking works by using a batch of different phone numbers that dynamically appear on a business’s website and automatically forward to the business’s main phone number.
-This allows the business to track which channel the call came from – organic search, PPC, Google My Business, and even offline advertisements such as radio and TV.
+This allows the business to track which channel the call came from – organic search, PPC, Google Business Profile, and even offline advertisements such as radio and TV.
 Call tracking allows businesses to connect leads and conversions back to a specific campaign.
 Without call tracking, phone leads are difficult to attribute to a source.

 In today’s technologically connected world, just asking someone “How did you hear about us?” isn’t enough.
 Also, that doesn’t provide completely reliable information as people may be confused which website they were on or which advertisement, billboard or commercial they saw/heard.
 By being able to quantify information about incoming calls, businesses can see which campaigns are bringing them more calls and more leads and which campaigns may need to be revised.